trafiklab/trafiklab.se/content/data/our-data-and-apis/resrobot/resrobot-departures.md

 För en exakt teknisk beskrivning av varje fält i svaret hanvisar vi till vår OpenAPI dokumentation.

-{% hint style="info" %} Note that an actual response contains more entries and stops - we removed some from this example response since it's only meant to show the structure of the response. {% endhint %}
+{{% note %}} Note that an actual response contains more entries and stops - we removed some from this example response since it's only meant to show the structure of the response. {{% /note %}}

 {{% tabs %}} {{% tab "Json" %}}